 Transfer Credit

-The Office of the Registrar will grant transfer credit for equivalent college-level coursework completed at institutions of higher education that are regionally accredited.
-Eligible courses must attain a minimum grade of a “C minus” or better and course content must relate directly to a student's program of study in order to be considered for transferability.
+If you have enrolled in a program of study and have provided NSCC with an official transcript from a previously attended institution, the Office of the Registrar will grant transfer credit for equivalent college-level coursework completed at institutions of higher education that are regionally accredited.
+Eligible courses must attain a minimum grade of a “C minus” (C-) or better and course content must relate directly to a student's program of study in order to be considered for transferability.
+Some programs have additional requirements (such as a minimum grade above C- or time limits for eligibility for transfer).

 For information about transferring from NSCC to another institution, visit Transfer Services.